ls1intum/Athena-CoFee/README.md

   API for computing Language Embeddings using ELMo and uploading training material for ELMo
 - **Clustering:**
   API for clustering of ELMo Vectors using HDBSCAN
+- **Similarity:**
+  API for training and usage of a Siamese Neural Network for Similarity Classification on ELMo Vectors.

 ## Basic Usage